-There are a variety of reasons that the elderly are at greater risk of undernutrition, these include chronic disease, taste bud deterioration, mechanical/motor issues and the onset of dementia.
+There are a variety of reasons that the elderly are at greater risk of undernutrition.
+These include; chronic disease, taste bud deterioration, mechanical/motor issues and the onset of dementia.

-“A fresh approach to our meals has been one of my main goals since taking on the role of executive chef role in 2017, replacing 95% of the frozen vegetable options with fresh options.
-This is, of course, more work for our kitchens every day, but our chefs continue to champion freshness,” says Trevor.
+“I meet with residents at each community every six months to gather direct feedback.
+This is coupled with ongoing feedback from our staff and residents.
+A fresh approach to our meals has been one of my main goals since taking on the role in 2017.
+We have replaced 95% of the frozen vegetable options with fresh options.
+This is, of course, more work for our kitchens every day, but our chefs continue to champion freshness.”

 Trevor also believes that the social aspect of food is just as important as what’s on the plate.

 “Food is so important.
 It brings us all together and this is even more so in seniors living communities.
 Personally, I want all our residents to have the best possible experience every time and look forward to enjoying a freshly prepared meal with great company,” says Trevor.

 “I love what I do, whether I’m in the kitchens cooking or in the office planning our next menu.
 I also attended the Maggie Beer Foundation ‘Creating an Appetite for Life’ masterclass to gather ideas and network with like-minded providers.”

 To find out more about the meals and nutrition at a Seasons community, or for general enquiries, please get in touch today.